raine/ruoste_bot/README.md

 - `/nextwipes` - List servers that will be wiped in future.
 - `/rustplus configure <option> <value>`
     - Where `<option>` is one of `fcm`, `alerts_channel` or `events_channel`
+- `/rustplus setbase` - Set the base location to coordinates of your player in game.

 ## deployment